Hume and Moral Philosophy

 Conclusion: Objects with certain attributes in appearance will be attended with the same effects.

 Nature has kept us at a great distance from all her secrets, and has afforded us only the knowledge of a few superficial qualities of objects; while she conceals from us those powers and principles on which the influence of those objects entirely depends.

 I can agree with Hume that the more we think about concepts like cause and effect, the more we realize that we don’t know the cause.
 Humility is the likely outcome of such thought.

-We don’t know why things are what they are today, what causes them to be what they are, and so we can’t deduce what they will be tomorrow.
+We don’t know what causes things to be what they are today, and so we can’t deduce what they will be tomorrow.
 From the fact that the sun rises today, it doesn’t necessarily follow that it will rise tomorrow.

 By the same token, however, Hume’s own proposition that ideas are derived from the senses does not stand up to scrutiny either.
 We don’t know what causes ideas to form in our minds.
 From the fact that there are similarities between objects of the senses and the ideas in our minds, or that sensory experiences come before the formation of ideas, it does not follow that the former are the cause of the latter, or that the latter are derived from the former.